judeleonard/Terraform_Projects/aws_cross_account_invocation/Readme.md

+## About this project

-## This project demostrates AWS cross account invocation whereby aws account with admin access is used to trigger another account with a view access using codecommit, codebuild and codepipeline.
+This project demostrates AWS cross account invocation where aws account with admin access is used to trigger another account with a view access using codecommit, codebuild and codepipeline.